 What is Dough Gym?

-Lego Therapy is an evidence based approach that aims to develop social communication skills, such as sharing, turn-taking, following rules, using names and problem-solving.
+The Lego Social Skills group aims to develop social communication skills, such as sharing, turn-taking, following rules, using names and problem-solving.

 In each session, children work together to build a model following instructions.
 Each child is assigned a role.
 There’s usually:

 - a foreman or director, who makes sure everyone works as a team.

 The children take turns playing the different roles, and together they build the model.
 Towards the end of the session the children have some time to build whatever they want.

 This way of working encourages children to use verbal and non-verbal communication skills, take turns, share and use problem-solving skills.

 Play-Doh Therapy, devised by the Autism Inclusion Team, is designed to promote social communication skills in much the same way as the Lego Social Skills group.
 It is predominantly aimed at Early Years and Key Stage 1 and can be delivered as either a 1:1 intervention or as a small group.
 During the sessions children are encouraged to communicate with each other in order to create shapes and models out of Play-Doh and build on their collaborative learning techniques.